RiotGamesCookbooks/dirsrv-cookbook/README.md

     This is the name of the root of the instance's LDAP heirarchy, which is suffixed to the name of each object within the instance.

   * credentials
-    This can either be a Hash object with the following structure:
+    This can either be a Hash object with the keys defined below, or a String.
+If this specified a String, it should contain the name of a databag item within the 'dirsrv' databag that contains a Hash object as specified above.
+This attribute defaults to the string 'default'.
+If you create a databag named 'dirsrv' and put a databag item in it named 'default' with these two keys, then it will be used by default and you will not need to specify this option.

 key      | value
 ---------|-------
 userdn   | The bind DN used to initialize the instance and create the initial set of LDAP entries.
 This should be an administrative DN, such as 'cn=Directory Manager' password | The password, in plain text

-    Also this could be a String that contains the name of a databag item within the 'dirsrv' databag that contains a Hash object as specified above.
-This attribute defaults to the string 'default'.
-If you create a databag named 'dirsrv' and put a databag item in it named 'default' with these two keys, then it will be used by default and you will not need to specify this option.

   * host
     The hostname that should be used to create the instance.
 By default this is set to node[:fqdn], which is defined by `hostname -f`.
 You may want to specify it if your host is known by multiple names.